 Source: *U.S. Bureau of Labor Statistics

-According to the BLS, civil engineers are expected to see faster-than-average employment growth of 8% from 2014 to 2024.
+According to the BLS, civil engineers are expected to see as fast as average employment growth of 6% from 2018 to 2028.
 Marine engineers' and naval architects' employment is predicted to grow 9% over the same period.